Elektro-On-Github/Stereoxopya/README.md

 # ⭐ Final Note

-Operating systems are incredibly complex pieces of engineering.
+Operating systems are incredibly complex.

 Sometimes the best way to understand them is:
 - experimenting safely